CS375: Software Engineering - Objects/API Summary Report (100 Points)

 The Assignment

-In your design report, include a summary of your project goals and requirements from the prior reports.
+In your Objects/API Summary, include a summary of your project goals and requirements from the prior report.

 Then, for each requirement, specify a software design (either a microservice, or design pattern) that accomplishes that requirement in a modular, abstract, and/or isolated way.